lstanard/american-spoon/readme.md

 - Style arrows on the Home mantle carousel

 - Browser testing (need lots of PC testing, IE9, or IE8?, and up only)

-- Home page mantle (need more direction from JW)

-- Home page progressively loading in products

 - Pages/sections that need responsive layout fixes:
 	- login.html (increase point at which items go to 2 column)